Mediabanken

 Folders

 In your shared folders, you create a folder structure for the entire organization.
-Here, you place files that all users should be able to access, but there is also the possibility to hide certain folders for different user groups.
-This means that even the folders under the shared workspace can vary depending on the user.
-Folders in Mediaflow are always sorted in alphabetical order.
-This order cannot be changed, but if you want, you can add numbers at the beginning of a name.
-Numbers come before letters, and in this way, you can "force" folders to appear first in the folder tree.
+Here, you place files that all users should access, but you can also hide specific folders for different user groups.
+This means that even the folders in the shared workspace can vary from user to user.
+Folders in Mediaflow are always sorted alphabetically.
+This order cannot be changed, but you can add numbers at the start of a name if you want.
+Numbers come before letters, so you can "force" folders to appear first in the folder tree.

 Favorites

-Each user can collect selected folders under Favorites for quick access to folders they frequently handle.
-You can easily add and remove folders from favorites and also create groups for them.
+Each user can save specific folders under Favorites for quick access to their frequently used folders.
+You can easily add or remove folders from favorites and also organise them into groups.

 Categorizing Files with Folders

 Folders in Mediaflow are a way to group and categorize files.
-In Mediaflow, a file can be accessed from multiple folders simultaneously without creating physical copies.
-The ability to have a file in multiple folders facilitates workflows.
-An image can, for example, exist in three different folders, but there is only one original stored in Mediaflow, unlike when files are stored on a local server.
-You can see which folders a file is available in from the right panel when a file is selected.
+In Mediaflow, a file can be accessed from multiple folders simultaneously without creating duplicate copies.
+This feature supports efficient workflows.
+For example, an image might be stored in three different folders, but only one original file exists in Mediaflow, unlike storage on a local server.
+When a file is selected, the right panel shows which folders it is available in.

 An option that can facilitate your workflows is to have parallel folder structures for, for example, a Media Portal or a CMS integration.
 Since the same files can be available in different folders, you can categorize them in different ways depending on where they will be used.